smazzanti/mrmr/README.md

 For instance, in **2019**, **Uber** engineers published a paper describing how they implemented mRMR in their marketing machine learning platform [Maximum Relevance and Minimum Redundancy Feature Selection Methods for a Marketing Machine Learning Platform](https://eng.uber.com/research/maximum-relevance-and-minimum-redundancy-feature-selection-methods-for-a-marketing-machine-learning-platform/).

-## Why this library
-This library has been created to provide a **cross platform** go-to place for *mRMR*.
-Currently, the following tools are supported:
-- Pandas (in-memory)
-- Spark
-- Google BigQuery

-Support for other tools will be added.

 ## How to install this library

 You can install this library in your environment via pip: